Alopecia areata is a skin disorder that causes hair loss, usually in patches, most often on the scalp.

 If you have mild hair loss, you may choose to simply modify your hairstyle or wear a hairpiece until the bald area fills in.

 If you lost a large amount of hair on your scalp, you may choose to wear a wig or hairpiece until your treatment starts to work.
 If you have an obvious loss of eyebrow hair, you may choose to have injections of tiny dots of colored pigments into the eyebrow area (a procedure called dermatography).
-If you find it hard to cope with the change in your appearance, mention it to your doctor or seek advice from a mental health professional.
+If you find it hard to cope with the change in your appearance, mention this to your doctor or seek advice from a mental health professional.

 Make an appointment to see your doctor if: